5 Easy Steps to Make Your Own Nut Milks

 Blender, large bowl, nut bag or fine sieve

-Almonds are packed with vitamins, minerals, protein and fiber, and are associated with a number of health benefits.
+Nuts are packed with vitamins, minerals, protein and fiber, and are associated with a number of health benefits.
 The health benefits have been documented for centuries and modern research is backing up many of the claims so there are many goods reasons why you might want to consider including them in your diet.
-Potential health benefits associated with consuming almonds include lowering cholesterol, and reducing the risk of cancer and heart disease.
+Potential health benefits associated with consuming nuts include lowering cholesterol, and reducing the risk of cancer and heart disease.

-Surprisingly enough making your own almond milk is really easy.
+Surprisingly enough making your own nut milk is really easy.
 What better way to ensure that you are feeding your family wholesome goodness than making it yourself!
 This recipe is for almond milk but you can make milk with any kind of nut or seed with few exceptions.
 The process is exactly the same.

 This milk is super fresh and extra yummy when made by you with love.
 It’s all good!

 1. Soak – soak your raw almonds overnight in enough water to cover them fully.
 Soak for at least 8 hours or more.
 Drain the soaking water off.